 - 1. To set policy, direction, strategy, and core management structure regarding the Company's business conduct and submit to the Board of Directors for approval. - 2.
-To set business plan, budget, and management authorities and submit to the Board of Directors for approval. - 3.
-To consider the Company's investment project and submit to the Board of Directors for approval. - 4.
-To approve important investment expenditures prescribed in the annual budget as assigned by the Board of Directors or investment expenditures that are already approved in principle by the Board of Directors.
+To set business plan, budget, and management authorities and submit to the Board of Directors for approval.

-- 5. To approve procurement or hiring contracts for the office management task in the amount not exceeding Baht 20 million per transaction. - 6.
-To negotiate and sign contracts, agreements, and documents for any construction project worth not exceeding Baht 300 million for private sector and Baht 400 500 million for public sector (Baht 400 million in case of sub contracting and Baht 500 million in case of main contracting) including the procurement or hiring of those projects that are normal business practices of the Company. - 7.
-To act as the management's advisory committee in the matter of financial policy, marketing, operation and other administrative duties. - 8.
+- 3. To consider the Company's investment project and submit to the Board of Directors for approval. - 4.
+To approve important investment expenditures prescribed in the annual budget as assigned by the Board of Directors or investment expenditures that are already approved in principle by the Board of Directors. - 5.
+To approve procurement or hiring contracts for the office management task as follow the Authority List. - 6.
+To negotiate and sign contracts, agreements, and documents for any construction project including the procurement or hiring of those projects that are normal business practices of the Company in accordance with The Authority List. - 7.
+To act as the management's advisory committee in the matter of financial, marketing, operation and other policies. - 8.
 To approve the opening or closing of the bank deposit account, to specify the authorized person who shall withdraw money from the Company's account, as well as to handle the matters concerning the bank deposit account. - 9.
-To manage potential risks in the Company. - 10.
-To conduct any necessary operations to support and protect the Company's benefits.
+To have authority to approve requests for credit facilities, entering into credit facility contracts, and cancellation of all types of credit facilities; and to have authority to consider the suitability of putting the Company's securities such as land, buildings, deposits and bonds, as collateral for applying for credit facilities from all financial institutions - 10.
+To conduct any necessary operations to support and protect the Company's benefits. - 11.
+To perform other duties as assigned by the Board of Directors